rewgs/open-stage-control-ts/resources/docs/docs/scripting.md

 # Scripting

-The `script` property allows widgets to run javascript code when they receive a value.
+The `script` property allows widgets to run javascript code when their value update.
 It differs from the javascript property syntax in the following ways:
 - no `JS{{}}` wrapper, only `code`
 - `@{}`, `OSC{}`, `JS{{}}` and `#{}` blocks are replaced with their value before the script's compilation